callstack/react-native-testing-library/website/docs/Migration20.md

 - `queryByName`
 - `queryAllByName`

-Following query functions have been prefixes with `UNSAFE_`:
+Following query functions are still available but have been prefixed with `UNSAFE_`:

 - `UNSAFE_getByType`
 - `UNSAFE_getAllByType`
 - `UNSAFE_getByProps`
 - `UNSAFE_getAllByProps`

-Global `shallow` debug functions has been removed after being deprecated.

 ## Some `byTestId` queries behavior changes